Excaliber USA ERP case study by Eci M1

 With Excaliber’s previous ERP system, the master traveler was altered from job to job, not allowing the company to keep a clean master copy.
 Now, M1 stores a “pristine master” that only an administrator can change.
 For each job, the company can then create temporary copies with job-specific details.

 “The master traveler is integral to our quality system because it gives us a lot more traceability,” Weathers said.
-With M1’s scheduling capabilities, Weathers and employees can easily see scheduling in the format they prefer, instead of having to export information to Excel as they did with the previous ERP system.
+With M1’s scheduling capabilities, Weathers and employees can easily see scheduling in the format they prefer instead of having to export information to Excel as they did with the previous ERP system.
 From big-picture scheduling views, they can drill down to more details.

 Employees also rely on M1 for rough-cut capacity planning, and easily see any scheduling problems.
 They have better control over the shop floor with the ability to back-schedule to start dates.

 Excaliber also relies on regular built-in reporting in M1 to understand the current status of jobs or other aspects of the business.
-Most often, employees run reports showing the sales order backlog, customer deliveries and accounts receivables, helping the company plan and make decisions.
+Most often, employees run reports showing the sales order backlog, customer deliveries, and accounts receivables, helping the company plan and make decisions.

 In the early days after Weathers purchased the business, M1 helped him manage back-office operations on his own.
 “At that time, I was doing a lot of functions,” he said.
 “The ability to have it automated was a huge impact.
 Quotes are converted to orders, which saves a lot of administrative time.”
 Since then, M1 has continued to help Excaliber operate efficiently as it grows.
 “Without M1, we would have had to hire more administrative help – at least one person, if not two.”
 Plus, M1 helps the company deliver on its promise to customers: “Right.
 On Time.”
-In addition, quick access to job details in the system allow employees to answer customer questions when they call.
+In addition, quick access to job details in the system allows employees to answer customer questions when they call.

 In 2017, the company won the IMPACT Award for Response to Adversity from the Greater Phoenix Chamber of Commerce for turning the company around after 9⁄11.
 Weathers credits M1 with assisting in that success.
 “Our growth wouldn’t have been possible without a good ERP system in place,” Weathers said.
 “It was one of the big, good decisions we made that was instrumental in being able to survive and get to this point.
-It was one of things we did right.”
+It was one of the things we did right.”